AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/help-desk-zendesk.md

 * Filter:
 <!--{: style="list-style-type: circle;"}-->

-{:.bs-callout-info}
+>[!NOTE]
+>
-Make sure to [add all new columns as dimensions to metrics](../data-analyst/data-warehouse-mgr/manage-data-dimensions-metrics.md) before building new reports.
+>Make sure to [add all new columns as dimensions to metrics](../data-analyst/data-warehouse-mgr/manage-data-dimensions-metrics.md) before building new reports.

 #### Reports